sorcery-studio/amqp-prosumer/README.md

 ## Debugging

 If you'd like to know what's happening while the command is running, start it with the `DEBUG="*"` environment variable set.
-When you want to redirect the STDIO of `amqp-prosumer` to another application or to a file, debug messages will not be passed.
+When you want to redirect the STDOUT of `amqp-prosumer` to another application or to a file, debug messages will not be passed.

 ```bash
 DEBUG="*" amqp-prosumer consume from-queue ExampleQueue